remjg/AMCtoOwncloud/README.md

 ## Generating information letters

-A LaTeX document is also available in the folder `/information letters/` to generate information letters for each student:
+A LaTeX document is also available in the folder `/information letters/` to print share links together with the corresponding QR codes:

 <img src="/docs/InformationLetter.png" width="600x">